eklem/norch-vue/README.md

+** New branch for serverless (browserbased) search.
+Nothing working in the [browser-based](https://github.com/eklem/norch-vue/tree/browser-based) branch.

 # norch-vue

 Vue.js frontend to the search engine [norch](https://github.com/fergiemcdowall/norch) / [search-index](https://github.com/fergiemcdowall/search-index).
 An easy way to get started with norch and test your dataset without much coding.
 (Will be without any coding at a later point in time)

 [![Join the chat at https://gitter.im/fergiemcdowall/search-index][gitter-image]][gitter-url]